- Download our Moving to the Netherlands Guide (PDF)

 As the Netherlands is a Schengen and EU-member state, expats from other EU and Schengen countries, including Liechtenstein, Norway, Iceland and Switzerland, can travel to and live and work in the country without a visa.
 Holders of valid Schengen visas residing in other countries are generally able to travel to the Netherlands without need for further visa applications.
 Certain conditions may apply, such as the need for a valid ID document or passport.

 Expats from non-EU countries will likely need a visa to enter the Netherlands, whether for work or a short visit.
 For stays shorter than 90 days, non-EU nationals must get a Schengen visa; for stays longer than 90 days in the Netherlands, a residence permit is likely required.

 Foreign nationals must contact the nearest embassy or consulate and check the Government of the Netherlands website, the Immigration and Naturalisation Service site, or The Netherlands and You official website

 Schengen visas for the Netherlands

-It's best for expats to bring their documents with them when travelling to the Netherlands, in case border guards request these.
+Expats should bring their documents with them when travelling to the Netherlands in case border guards request them.

 Working holiday visas for the Netherlands